How to start a blog

 So, this was all I had on how to get you started with your own blog.
 I hope I not scared you off to much, and if I did, then you’re probably better off not starting a blog.
 It is damn hard work, and most people don’t know and doesn’t realise how much work that goes behind running your own website.
 Again, then it’s easier going with the free option, since that doesn’t require as much maintenance.
 I always have work to do, but I love working on my blog, and having my own website feels like having my own baby, that I’m proud of and shows off – after all, I’ve built it myself!

-You can read my very first blog post here and see for yourself how proud I was.
+You can read my very first blog post here and see for yourself if I have changed.
+The first blog post I wrote was about Barcelona, as I was living there when I bought my first website..
 All I have left so now is: GO DO IT!
 If you really want it, you won’t regret it for a second!
 Only that you didn’t do it sooner 🙂